Skip to content

 2. Run with Docker

-Option A: Using Docker Compose (Recommended)
+Option A: Using Docker Run (Recommended)

 docker run --name pipelex-api -p 8081:8081 \